bob-fornal/work-notes/CDA/ELB--Elastic-Load-Balancers.md

 * AWS takes care of upgrades, maintenance, high availability
 * AWS provides only a few configuration knobs

-It costs less to setup your own load balancer but it will be a lot more effort on your end.
+It costs less to setup a load balancer manually but it takes a lot more effort.
 It is integrated with many AWS offerings / services

 ## Types of load balancers on AWS

-* Classic Load Balancer (v1 - older generation - 2009)
+1. Classic Load Balancer (v1 - older generation - 2009): HTTP, HTTPS, TCP, SSL (Secure TCP)
-* Application Load Balancer (v2 - new generation - 2016)
+2. Application Load Balancer (v2 - new generation - 2016): HTTP, HTTPS.
+WebSocket
-* Network Load Balancer (v2 - new generation - 2017)
+3. Network Load Balancer (v2 - new generation - 2017): TCP, TLS (Secure TCP), UDP
+4. Gateway Load Balancer (operates at Layer 3, Network Layer): IP Protocol
-* You can setup internal or external ELBs
+5. Setup internal or external ELBs

 ## Health Checks